jwpetley/CoSpecPy/docs/source/Installation.rst

 The ``DownloadHandler`` requires use of either ``wget`` or ``aria2`` to download from the SDSS servers.

-``wget`` is GNU Wget is a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS.
+``wget`` is GNU Wget, a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS.
 Information and documentation can be found here https://www.gnu.org/software/wget/.
 For a quick Debian/Ubuntu install try:

 ``sudo apt-get install wget``

-``aria2`` is a lightweight multi-protocol & multi-source command-line download utility and can be far faster than ```wget`` when used with this package.
+``aria2`` is a lightweight multi-protocol & multi-source command-line download utility and can be far faster than ``wget`` when used with this package.
 Information and documentation can be found here https://aria2.github.io/.
 For a quick Debian/Ubuntu install try:

 ``sudo apt-get install -y aria2``